MilhouseVH/autoaway.py/README.md

   -n FILENAME, --notify FILENAME
                          Execute FILENAME when change of occupancy occurs - passed "here" or "away" as argument
-  -p {1,2,3,4,5}, --pings {1,2,3,4,5}
+  -s SUBNET, --subnet SUBNET
+                         If only MAC addresses are specified, ping flood the subnet to resolve IP addresses.
+Default is to extract subnet from ARP cache, but this option will override (eg. 192.168.1) -p {1,2,3,4,5}, --pings {1,2,3,4,5}
                          Number of ping requests - default: 1.
 Increase if poor WiFi reception leads to false postive "away" detection.